Training Clinic & Student Clubs

 The Community Counseling Clinic (CCC) is a nonprofit, no-cost training facility that offers mental health supports and assessments to San Francisco Bay Area communities.
 According to the National Institute of Mental Health (2019), 1 in 5 adults live with a mental illness, 1 in 25 adults experience serious mental illness, and 17% of youth (age 6-17%) experience a mental health disorder.
 Estimates suggest that about half receive treatment.
 The CCC provides a variety of therapeutic and psychoeducational services often in multiple languages for diverse populations to address anxiety, depression, behavioral problems, parenting challenges, or relational difficulties.
 Many of our clients are underserved, low-income, unemployed, uninsured, without medi-cal, undocumented citizens often afraid of deportation, and struggling individuals, children, and families requiring essential mental health and relational supports for school and life success.

 Graduate trainees in the School Psychology and School Counseling programs provide counseling services and assessments to clients.
 Trainees are supervised by Educational Psychology Department faculty and clinical supervisors.
 Counseling and assessment sessions are video-recorded and reviewed by clinical teams to provide professional clinical feedback and learning for trainees.
-Trainees volunteer about 1.5 days and see 1-3 clients weekly in the CCC.
+Counselor trainees volunteer about 1.5 days and see 1-3 clients weekly in the CCC.
 All trainees are required to be members of the CA Association of Marriage and Family Therapists (CAMFT).

-Trainees develop skills in:
+Counseling trainees develop skills in:

 • assessments